railsuser2014/openobject-doc-book-en/3/3_8/company_financial_analysis.rst

 	company from revision to revision.

-Begin data entry by entering a :guilabel:`Name`, a :guilabel:`Code`, and a :guilabel:`Start Date` and an :guilabel:`End Date` in your new budget.
+Begin data entry by entering a :guilabel:`Name`, a :guilabel:`Code`, a :guilabel:`Start Date` and an :guilabel:`End Date` in your new budget.
 Then you can define the budgeted amounts within that period, one by one.
 For each, you define:

 * an :guilabel:`Analytic Account`

-* a :guilabel:`Budgetary Position` : for example :guilabel:`Sales` or :guilabel:`Purchases`,
+* a :guilabel:`Budgetary Position` : for example ``Sales`` or ``Purchases``,

 * a :guilabel:`Start Date` and :guilabel:`End Date` for the use of the budget,

 * a :guilabel:`Planned Amount` in the default currency of the chart of accounts.

-Once it is completed you can save your budget.
+Once it is completed, you can save your budget.

-To print a budget and make calculations of expenditure to budget use the menu :menuselection:`Accounting --> Budgets --> Budgets` Open ERP then gives you a list of available budgets.
-Select one or more budgets and then click :guilabel:`Print Budgets` to create the report for each in a date range of your choosing.
+To print a budget and make calculations of expenditure through budget, use the menu :menuselection:`Accounting --> Budgets --> Budgets`.
+OpenERP then gives you a list of available budgets.
+Select one or more budgets and then click :guilabel:`Print Budgets` to create the report for each, in a date range of your choice.
-The figure :ref:`fig-accbudg` gives an example of a budget produced by Open ERP.
+The figure :ref:`fig-accbudg` gives an example of a budget produced by OpenERP.

 .. _fig-accbudg:

 .. figure::  images/account_budget.png
-   :scale: 50
+   :scale: 65
    :align: center

    *Printing a budget*